 Ten to fifteen awards of up to $2,000 that target the development of Python 3 notebooks that follow an EarthCube TAC template and leverage EarthCube projects, e.g., for research projects, for educational activities, and more broadly to illustrate tool capabilities, will be available to students interested in gaining additional skills in scholarly communication/publication of their work.
 A noncomprehensive list of EarthCube tools can be found here.

-To be eligible for funding, students need to be American citizens affiliated with a US institution.
+To be eligible for funding, students must be U.S. citizens, U.S. nationals, or permanent residents of the United States and affiliated with a US institution.
 Financial support will be in the form of a check to non-University of California students.
 For University of California students financial support will be processed through Financial aid.

-A workshop on using the notebook template, the guidelines, and Binder (for enhancing long-term usability and reusability) will be organized in April and we strongly encourage applicants to attend.
-A Q&A session will also be organized in April, closer to the notebook submission deadline.
+A workshop (April 12th at 2 PM PDT) <Video recording> on using the notebook template, the guidelines, and Binder (for enhancing long-term usability and reusability) will be organized and we strongly encourage applicants to attend.
+A Q&A session (April 26th at 2 PM PDT) <video recording>will also be organized, closer to the notebook submission deadline.

 This initiative is part of a long term commitment to promote well-documented and easily reusable code that leverages EarthCube tools.
 Though future opportunities may be open to other programming environments, the present call is restricted to Python 3 notebooks.

-April 1 - student applications and abstracts due
+April 15 Extended due date - student applications and abstracts due

 April (early) - notification to student notebook finalists